aulakhsahib/os-midterm/midterm.md

 ## Installation

 Installing Docker on Windows is simple as long as you follow the Docker desktop installer.
 Install WSL before it because it is recommended in the Docker documentation.
+[For more information vist Docker's guide on installing docker on windows.](https://docs.docker.com/desktop/install/windows-install/)

 ## Challenge 1: Simple Web Server for Static Web Pages